vmware-ibm-jil/vcd_toolkit_for_openshift/doc/ibm-cloud-vss.md

     - go to the NAT tab and select '+SNAT RULE' in the NAT44 Rules
       - Applied On: **<your>-tenant-external**
       - Original Source IP/Range: **172.16.0.1/24**
-      - Translated Source IP/Range: pick an address not already used address from the sub-allocated network IPs
+      - Translated Source IP/Range: pick an address not already used address from the sub-allocated network IPs (you can find them at IBM Cloud > VMWare > Resources > your resource)
       - Description: **ocpnet outbound**
+      - select "Keep"
+      - Select: "Save changes"

 #### Outbound from OCP private network to IBM Cloud private network
 [Official instruction to connect to the IBM Cloud Services Private Network](https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-shared_vcd-ops-guide#shared_vcd-ops-guide-enable-access).
 Our shorthand setup steps: